ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/generics-design.md

 copy of any generic classes and functions for each combination of concrete instantiations of the type variables.
 Beyond this pass generics and type variables should no longer exist.
-We propose this as a separate pass to avoid unnecessary friction with other teams' changes in the type-checker/lowering pass which would be the other candidates for doing this.
+We propose this as a separate pass to avoid unnecessary friction with other teams' changes in the type-checker/lowering pass which could be the other possible candidates for doing this.